Maurice H. Rees

 Maurice Holmes Rees (April 27, 1880 – May 25, 1945) was an American medical educator who served as Dean of the University of Colorado School of Medicine and Superintendent of the University of Colorado Hospital from 1920 to 1945.

 Early life and education

 Maurice Holmes Rees was born on April 27, 1880, in Newton, Iowa, to Spencer Harris Rees and Margaret Holmes.
 He attended Newton High School and served in the Iowa National Guard from 1889 to 1901, where he was honorably discharged.

-He earned a Bachelor's of Arts degree at Monmouth College in 1904 and a Master's of Arts at the University of Illinois at Urbana–Champaign in 1905.
-Rees earned a Doctor of Philosophy degree from the University of Chicago in 1917 and a Doctor of Medicine from Washington University in St. Louis in 1921.
+He earned a Bachelor's of Arts degree at Monmouth College in 1904 and a Master's of Arts at the University of Illinois Urbana-Champaign in 1905.
+Rees earned a Doctor of Philosophy degree from the University of Chicago in 1917 and a Doctor of Medicine from Washington University School of Medicine in 1921.

 Academic career

 Rees held a multitude of academic positions throughout his career.
 He served as a professor of natural science at York College (Nebraska) (1905–1906), a professor of biology at Tarkio College (1906–1914), an assistant professor in physiology at the University of Kansas (1914–1916) assistant professor in physiology at the University of Chicago (1916–1917) and a physiology professor at the University of South Dakota (1917–1921).

 From there he would join the University of Colorado Boulder as professor of physiology and pharmacology in 1921.
 He would go on to become head of the school's Department of Physiology and later dean at the University of Colorado School of Medicine in 1925.
 He would hold that position for 20 years until his death in 1945.

 For a year he served as president of the Association of American Medical Colleges (1930–1931).

 Rees was a member of the American Medical Association, the American College of Hospital Administrators, the American Physiological Society and the Denver Clinical and Pathological Society.